iAJTin/iIIS/README.txt

 Examples
 --------

-1. Configures IIS features from custom features synchronously (For more information, please see IIS.ConsoleAPP project)
+1. Configures IIS features from custom features synchronously (For more information, please see IIS.ConsoleApp project)

     FeatureCommandsCollection commands = Configurator.CreateCommands(Configurator.GetAllFeatures());
     commands.Process();

-2. Configures IIS features from custom features asynchronously (For more information, please see IIS.ConsoleAsyncAPP project)
+2. Configures IIS features from custom features asynchronously (For more information, please see IIS.ConsoleAsyncApp project)

     FeatureCommandsCollection commands = Configurator.CreateCommands(Configurator.GetAllFeatures());
     await commands.ProcessAsync();

-3. Configures IIS features from XML configuration file (For more information, please see IIS.ConsoleAPP project)
+3. Configures IIS features from XML configuration file (For more information, please see IIS.ConsoleApp project)

     XML content file used for this example